 - How important the activity is to the community

 Burning fields, crop dusting, digging canals, dynamite blasting, fumigating, storing explosives, storing gasoline, and the extensive application or usage of poisons or hazardous substances are examples of abnormally dangerous activities (i.e. herbicides like Roundup).

 Those who experience losses as a result of abnormally dangerous activities may be entitled to seek compensation for both property damage and personal injury.

 Consumer Product Liability

-- The consumer was injured, and the injury was caused by the product
+- The injury was caused by the product

-- The product was used by the consumer in a way that was foreseeable to the manufacturer or retailer
+- The consumer used the product in a way that the manufacturer or seller could have anticipated.

 Do I Have a Strict Liability Tort Case?

 At Lerner and Rowe Injury Attorneys, our nationwide network of personal injury lawyers offer free, no obligation consultations to all prospective clients.
-All you have to do is call us (anytime, day or night) at 844-977-1900.
-Representatives are also available via LiveChat to answer your questions and connect you to an attorney in your area.
-To start your free consultation online, simply fill out this contact form.
+Our team is available by phone at 844-977-1900 and via LiveChat and secure online form.

-You can also learn more about the personal injury claim process on our website or by connecting with us on social media.
-Remember, the call is free, the consultation is free, and we charge no fees until we’ve made a financial recovery on your behalf.
+Want to learn more about the personal injury claim process?
+Visit our blog section or follow us on social media.
+Remember, the call is free; the consultation is free, and we charge no fees until we’ve made a financial recovery.